-- 1. Build the circuit in Figure 1 using a 50 Ω resistor as load.
-Set the function generator to provide a square wave with amplitude 400 mVpp and frequency 1 KHz. - 2.
-Use the oscilloscope to display the signal V{out} on channel 1, using DC coupling.
+1. Build the circuit in Figure 1 using a 50 resistor as load.
+Set the function generator to provide a square wave with amplitude 400 mV and frequency 1 KHz.

+- 2. Use the scope to display the signal V{out} on channel 1, using DC coupling.
 Set the horizontal timebase to display 3 or 4 complete cycles of the signal. - 3.
-Use the oscilloscope to measure the peak-peak amplitude of V{out} .
+Use the scope to measure the amplitude of V{out} .
 Record this value in your report.
 Is it the same as the amplitude displayed by the function generator?
-Explain any difference.
-(Hint: use averaging under the acquire menu to reduce noise and be sure your probe is properly calibrated) - 4.
-Vary the square wave amplitudes from 400 mVpp to 1 Vpp, using 100 mV step size (e.g. the amplitudes are 400 mV, 500 mV,... up to 1 V).
-Repeat step 3 to measure the amplitude of V{out} on the oscilloscope for each setting.
-Get a copy of the waveform data and a screenshot for the case of 500 mV amplitude only. - 5.
-Remove the 50 Ω resistor and replace it with a 27 K Ω resistor.
+Explain any difference. - 4.
+Vary the square wave amplitudes from 400 mV to 1 V, using 100 mV step size (e.g. the amplitudes are 400 mV, 500 mV,... up to 1 V).
+Repeat step 3 to measure the amplitude of V{out} on the scope for each setting.
+Get a hardcopy for the case of 500 mV amplitude only. - 5.
+Remove the 50 resistor and replace it with a 27 K resistor.
 Repeat the steps 1 through 4 above.
-Observe and explain any difference in signal amplitudes when the loading on the function generator is changed from 50 Ω to 27 K Ω .
-Be sure you understand and record the output setting on the function generator.
+Observe and explain any difference in signal amplitudes when the loading on the function generator is changed from 50 to 27 K.